-Although late in the second quarter of fiscal 2012 our stock price experienced a significant decline, we did not record any impairment losses related to goodwill or intangible assets during the fiscal year to date period ended June 30, 2012 as there were no events or circumstances that would more likely than not reduce the fair value of the reporting unit below its carrying amount.
-Uncertainty in the financial markets and weakness in macroeconomic conditions globally could contribute to the volatility of our stock price.
-The current macroeconomic environment continues to be challenging and we cannot be certain of the duration of these conditions and their potential impact on our stock price performance.
-We continue to monitor our market capitalization and other potential indicators of impairment.
-If our market capitalization plus an estimated control premium is below our carrying value for a significant duration, or if events or circumstances exist that would more likely than not reduce the fair value of the reporting unit below its carrying amount, we may be required to record an impairment of our goodwill in the third quarter of fiscal 2012, the fourth quarter of fiscal 2012 when we conduct our annual impairment test, or in future quarters.
-A non-cash goodwill impairment charge would have the effect of decreasing our earnings or increasing our losses in such period.
-If we are required to take a substantial impairment charge, our operating results would be materially adversely affected in any such period.
+Late in the second quarter of fiscal 2012 our stock price experienced a decline.
+In the third quarter of fiscal 2012, our stock price improved but remained below the price levels experienced in fiscal 2011 and the first five months of fiscal 2012.
+We did not record any impairment losses related to goodwill or intangible assets during the fiscal year to date period ended September 29, 2012 as the stock price decline was not deemed to be more than temporary and there were no other events or circumstances that would more likely than not reduce the fair value of the reporting unit below its carrying amount.
+In the fourth quarter of fiscal 2012, we will conduct our annual impairment test of goodwill.
+Due to the recent decline in our stock price, we may be required to record an impairment of goodwill in the fourth quarter of fiscal 2012 as a result of the test.
+A non-cash goodwill impairment charge would have the effect of decreasing our earnings in such period.
+If we are required to take a substantial impairment charge, our operating results would be materially adversely affected in such period.